 Recently, on a trip to Haddonfield, New Jersey, I bought a copy of Harriet Gotchel Monshaw's book Elizabeth French Gill 1794-1854, First Mistress of Greenfield Hall.
 In it she gives the details of a connection between the Hopkinses of Haddonfield and the Hopkinses of Maryland.

 A second connection is one I found in MacKenzie's Colonial Families of the United States of America, Vol. II, p 358.
-He lists a marriage between Joseph S. Hopkins, son of Joseph Janney and Elizabeth (Schofield) Hopkins, and Annette Hopkins, daughter of John Hopkins of Haddonfield, New Jersey.
+He lists a marriage in October 1866 between Joseph Schofield Hopkins, son of Joseph Janney Hopkins and Elizabeth (Schofield) Hopkins, and Annette Hicks Hopkins, daughter of John Estaigh Hopkins and Antoinette (Hicks) Hopkins of Haddonfield, New Jersey.
 Joseph Janney Hopkins was the older brother of Johns Hopkins, the Baltimore merchant and financier.

 Strangely enough, considering the prominence of the family, there are varying opinions about the background of the Maryland Hopkinses.
 Johns' obituary in the Sun (see below) said that they are descended from "six brothers who emigrated from England to America, two of whom made their homes in New England and four in Maryland."
 No reference was made in the obituary to the source of that information.
 The sketch of Johns Hopkins in the Dictionary of American Biograph, Vol. V, pp. 213-14, says that his first known Hopkins ancestor in America was William, who was living in Anne Arundel County, Maryland in 1657.
 Burke's American Families with British Ancestry, p 2479, says that the Maryland Hopkinses began with Gerard Hopkins, who was born in Coventry, Warwichshire, England, settled in Anne Arundel County, Maryland, married Thomsin, and died in 1692.

-Since my Hopkins ancestor came from Northamptonshire, which is adjacent to Warwickshire, I think what Burke says is very interesting.
+Since my Hopkins ancestor was said to have come from Northamptonshire, which is adjacent to Warwickshire, I think what Burke says is very interesting.
 Besides the information above, he also says that Hopkinses were prominent in Coventry, representing that city in Parliament since the time of Richard II.
 It may well be that my Hopkins family was related to the Hopkinses of Warwickshire.
 Further research is needed.